Tampines MRT station: East–West Line (EWL)

-In the planning stages of the MRT network, there were two proposed stations, tentatively named "Tampines North" and "Tampines South", on the EWL, with Tampines North being its eastern terminus.
+In the planning stages of the MRT network, there were two proposed stations, tentatively named "Tampines North" and "Tampines South", on the EWL, with the former being its eastern terminus.
 The station was later constructed as part of the section between Pasir Ris station and Tanah Merah station, which in turn was part of Phase 2A of the MRT system.
 Contract 306 for the construction of the stations from Changi Depot to Pasir Ris and 5.5 km of tracks was awarded to Sato Kogyo Pte Ltd at a contract sum of S$91.89 million (US$ million) in March 1986.
-The contract also included the construction of the Pasir Ris and Simei stations.
+It also included the construction of the Pasir Ris and Simei stations.

-The station opened on 16 December 1989 when the EWL extends to Pasir Ris as announced by then-first deputy prime minister Goh Chok Tong on 4 November that year.
-The opening of the station was generally welcomed by residents in Tampines and Pasir Ris, who hoped for shorter travelling times to their workplaces in the city via the MRT.
+On 4 November 1989, deputy prime minister Goh Chok Tong announced that the EWL would be extended to the Pasir Ris station.
+The Tampines station opened on 16 December 1989, in tandem with the extension.
+The opening of the station was generally welcomed by residents of Tampines and Pasir Ris, who hoped for shorter travelling times to their workplaces in the city.